 For many obviously apparent reasons, Dr. Robert Klapper just can’t seem to keep “tools” out of his hands; day, night or weekends!

-In the operating room at Cedars Sinai Hospital, performing one of his world-famous hip replacement surgeries or at Michelangelo’s quarry in Carrara, Italy where each summer he rents studio space to sculpt in the same sunlight and observe the unfinished works of the immortal sculptor he says is his greatest inspiration, Klapper relishes his growing ability and vision to create human form in stone.
+In the operating room, performing one of his world-famous hip replacement surgeries or at Michelangelo’s quarry in Carrara, Italy where each summer he rents studio space to sculpt in the same sunlight and observe the unfinished works of the immortal sculptor he says is his greatest inspiration, Klapper relishes his growing ability and vision to create human form in stone.
 He began sculpting nine years ago and has found a peace, happiness and fulfillment doing what he loves most — working with his hands.

 Klapper received his medical training at Columbia and Cornell Universities and at Cedars-Sinai and UCLA.
 Aside from being a surgeon, lecturer and noted author (“Heal Your Hips”); he is also an inventor — of six patents, most orthopedic surgical instruments used in operating rooms by other physicians throughout the world.